Dialogue

 An important aim of our dialogue initiatives is to support the adoption of inclusive legislation.
 Our dialogue initiatives aim to build trust, collaboration and consensus between political actors and other stakeholders.
 By working together long-term, and really listening to each other, these groups can put forward new laws, regulations, and policy changes that work in the interests of the population in general.

-We do this not just through our political actor dialogue.
-NIMD also facilitates multi-stakeholder dialogues around legislative reform, bringing together political parties, members of parliament, Electoral Management Bodies and civil society.
+NIMD also facilitates multi-stakeholder dialogues around legislative reform, bringing together political parties, Members of Parliament, Electoral Management Bodies and civil society.

 Dialogue in fragile and conflict-affected settings